telerik/kendo-react-dropdowns/docs/dropdownlist/index.md

 #### Filter the Items

-By default, the DropDownList does not render a filter input field that allows the user to filter the options and the [`filterable`]({% slug api_ddl_kendouiforreact %}#filterable-booleandefault-false) property is set to `false`.
+By default, the DropDownList does not render a filter input field allowing the user to filter the options, and the [`filterable`]({% slug api_ddl_kendouiforreact %}#filterable-booleandefault-false) property is set to `false`.
 To render a filter input field, set `filterable` to `true`.

 When the user changes the filter input value, the component executes its [`onFilter`]({% slug api_ddl_kendouiforreact %}#onfilter-function) callback.
-It is responsibility of the developer to perform the data filtration and to update the data of the DropDownList through its props.
-The `onFilter` callback will be called with empty string as argument after the user selects an item from the list either with the mouse or by pressing the "Enter" key.
+It is the developer's responsibility to perform the data filtration and to update the data of the DropDownList through its props.
+The `onFilter` callback is called with an empty string as an argument after the user selects an item from the list either with the mouse or by pressing `Enter`.

 > The default functionality to search between items is automatically disabled if filtration is enabled.